 With a desktop or mobile solution it’s pretty easy to link insights to specific parts of the flow, by for instance using screenshots.
 With voice interactions this is much harder, but it’s still possible.
 For instance, by describing the context clearly, by typing out a part of the dialog between participant and VUI, or by adding video footage of the interviews to specific insights.

 Hopefully our tips and tricks will boost the quality of your voice research.
-If you also read part one of this article, we believe you’re good to go now.
+Assuming you also read part one of this article, we believe you are good to go now.
 If you believe otherwise, we’re always here to help.